OWASP/www-chapter-indian-institute-of-technology-patna/index.md

 ## Participation

 All events conducted by OWASP IIT Patna are free and open to anyone interested.
-To participate in our upcoming events, please refer to [Upcoming Events](#div-upcoming).
-An archive of our past events is available [here](#div-past).
+To participate in our upcoming events, please refer to <a href="/www-chapter-indian-institute-of-technology-patna#div-upcoming" onclick="location.hash='div-upcoming'; location.reload();">Upcoming Events</a>.
+An archive of our past events is available <a href="/www-chapter-indian-institute-of-technology-patna#div-past" onclick="location.hash='div-past'; location.reload();">here</a>.

 ## Call for Speakers